 Reporting in accordance with Art.
 10 of Regulation (EU) No 537/2014 in connection with the requirements of Art.
-59 of the Independent Financial Audit Act
+59 of the Independent Financial Audit and Assurance of Sustainability Reporting Act

-In accordance with the requirements of the Independent Financial Audit Act in connection with Art.
+In accordance with the requirements of the Independent Financial Audit and Assurance of Sustainability Reporting Act in connection with Art.
 10 of Regulation (EU) No 537/2014, we hereby additionally report the information stated below.

-- KPMG Audit OOD and Baker Tilly Klitou and Partners EOOD were appointed as a statutory auditors of the separate financial statements of the Bank for the year ended 31 December 2023 by the minutes of an extraordinary session of the sole owner of the capital of the Bank held on 25 August 2023 for a period of one year.
-The audit engagement was accepted by signing the Joint Audit Engagement Letter on 1 November 2023. - The audit of the separate financial statements of the Bank for the year ended 31 December 2023 represents fourth total uninterrupted statutory audit engagement for that entity carried out by KPMG Audit OOD and seventh total uninterrupted statutory audit engagement for that entity carried out by Baker Tilly Klitou and Partners EOOD. - We hereby confirm that the audit opinion expressed by us is consistent with the additional report, provided to the Bank's audit committee, in compliance with the requirements of Art.
-60 of the Independent Financial Audit Act.
+- KPMG Audit OOD and Baker Tilly Klitou and Partners EOOD were appointed as a statutory auditors of the separate financial statements of the Bank for the year ended 31 December 2024 by the minutes of an extraordinary session of the sole owner of the capital of the Bank held on 16 August 2024 for a period of one year.
+The audit engagement was accepted by signing the Joint Audit Engagement Letter on 1 November 2024. - The audit of the separate financial statements of the Bank for the year ended 31 December 2024 represents fifth total uninterrupted statutory audit engagement for that entity carried out by KPMG Audit OOD and eight total uninterrupted statutory audit engagement for that entity carried out by Baker Tilly Klitou and Partners EOOD. - We hereby confirm that the audit opinion expressed by us is consistent with the additional report, provided to the Bank's audit committee, in compliance with the requirements of Art.
+60 of the Independent Financial Audit and Assurance of Sustainability Reporting Act.

 - We hereby confirm that we have not provided the prohibited non-audit services referred to in Art.
-64 of the Independent Financial Audit Act. - We hereby confirm that in conducting the audit we have remained independent of the Bank.
+64 of the Independent Financial Audit and Assurance of Sustainability Reporting Act. - We hereby confirm that in conducting the audit we have remained independent of the Bank.